 My Photography & Travel Guide to Galle, Sri Lanka

-We began our Sri Lanka adventure by visiting Galle in the south.
-We spent ten days in Sri Lanka, three days in Galle, five days in Tangalle, and two days in Colombo.
-We could have easily spent another week.
+We began our Sri Lanka adventure in Galle, in the south, and it was the perfect introduction.
+We spent ten days in the country, three in Galle, five in Tangalle, and two in Colombo.
+Honestly, we could have stayed another week without hesitation.

 Galle